bscarpari/ProtheusSQL/README.md

 - ⚛️ React
 - 🎨 TailwindCSS

-## Instalação e Execução
+## Installation and execution

-1. Clone o repositório
+1. Clone the repository
-2. Instale as dependências do frontend e backend
+2. Install the frontend and backend dependencies
-3. Configure o arquivo de conexão com o banco de dados
+3. Configure the database connection file
-4. Crie a estrutura do banco utilizando o comando disponível na pasta do servidor
+4. Create the database structure using the command available in the server folder
-5. Inicie o projeto com o comando disponível na pasta raiz
+5. Start the project with the command available in the root folder

-## Autor
+## Author
 Bruno Moraes Scarpari

-## Licença
+## License
-Este projeto está sob a licença MIT.
+This project is under the MIT license.